Complete flags on flat vector bundles in positive characteristic: The case of projective line

 \subsection{Vector bundles admitting a $\mcD^{(\M)}$-module structure}

-Denote by $\mbP$ the projective line over $k$, and suppose, throughout this section, that $X = \mbP$.
-For each $\ell \in \mbZ$, the unique (up to isomorphism) line bundle on $\mbP$ of degree $\ell$ is denoted by $\mcO_\mbP (\ell)$.
-Recall the Birkhoff-Grothendieck theorem, which states that any vector bundle on $\mbP$ is isomorphic to a direct sum of line bundles of the form $\mcO_\mbP (\ell)$.
+Denote by $\mbP$ the projective line over $k$ throughout this section.
+(We use the notation ``$\mbP$" as opposed to the usual notation ``$\mbP^1$" because later on we will need to consider its $\M$-th Frobenius twist for $\M \in \mbZ_{\geq 0}$ and $\mbP^{(\M)}$ is notationally and typographically simpler than $(\mbP^1)^{(\M)}$.)
+For each $\ell \in \mbZ$, the unique (up to isomorphism) line bundle on $\mbP$ of degree $\ell$ is denoted by $\mcO_\mbP$.
+Recall the Birkhoff-Grothendieck theorem (cf. ~\cite{Grot}), which states that any vector bundle on $\mbP$ is isomorphic to a direct sum of line bundles of the form $\mcO_{\mbP}$.
 In particular, every indecomposable vector bundle on $\mbP$ has rank $1$.
 Applying this theorem, one can prove the following result, generalizing the classification of flat vector bundles in the genus-$0$ case (cf. ~\cite{Ati1}, ~\cite{Bis1}, ~\cite{BiSu}, and ~\cite{Wei}).

 \SSP \bpr Let $\M$ be a nonnegative integer and $\V$ a vector bundle on $X \left(= \mbP \right)$ of rank $r \in \mbZ_{> 0}$.
-Then, the following three conditions (a)-(c) are equivalent: \begin{itemize} \item[(a)] $\V$ admits a $\mcD^{(\M)}$-module structure; \item[(b)] $\V$ admits a $\mcD^{(\M)}$-module structure with vanishing $p^{\M+1}$-curvature; \item[(c)] $\V \cong \bigoplus\limits_{i=1}^r \mcO_\mbP (p^{\M +1}\ell_i)$ for some $\ell_1, \cdots, \ell_r \in \mbZ$. \end{itemize} \epr \begin{proof} (b) $\Rightarrow$ (a) is clear.
+Then, the following three conditions (a)-(c) are equivalent: \begin{itemize} \item[(a)] $\V$ admits a $\mcD^{(\M)}$-module structure; \item[(b)] $\V$ admits a $\mcD^{(\M)}$-module structure with vanishing $p^{\M+1}$-curvature; \item[(c)] $\V \cong \bigoplus\limits_{i=1}^r \mcO_{\mbP} (p^{\M +1}_i)$ for some $\ell_1, \cdots, \ell_r \in \mbZ$. \end{itemize} \epr \begin{proof} (b) $\Rightarrow$ (a) is clear.
 To prove (a) $\Rightarrow$ (c), we assume that $\V$ admits a $\mcD^{(\M)}$-module structure $\nabla_\V$.
 By the equivalence of categories \eqref{Eq50}, $(\V, \nabla_\V)$ corresponds to a flat vector bundle $(\mcG, \nabla_\mcG)$ on $X^{(\M)} \left(= \mbP^{(\M)} \right)$ via pull-back by $F^{(\M)}_{\mbP/k}$.
 It follows from the Birkhoff-Grothendieck theorem that $\mcG \cong \bigoplus_{i=1}^r \mcO_{\mbP^{(\M)}} (\ell'_i)$ for some $\ell'_1, \cdots, \ell'_r \in \mbZ$.
 As proved in the references listed above, there exists a collection $(\ell_1, \cdots, \ell_r) \in \mbZ^r$ with $\ell'_i = p \ell_i$ for every $i$.
 Hence, we have

 Thus, $\V$ satisfies the condition (c).